-Battling Boredom – 99 Strategies to Spark Student Engagement is written by Bryan Harris, the professional development director for Casa Grande (Arizona) Elementary School District, and published by Eye on Education.
+Battling Boredom – 99 Strategies to Spark Student Engagement is written by Bryan Harris, the professional development director for Casa Grande (Arizona) Elementary School District, and published by Eye on Education/Routledge.
 The company’s website convincingly shares, “Our mission is to provide busy educators with practical information on professional development, educational leadership, school improvement, student assessment, data analysis, teaching skills, and other related topics.”
 After reading Harris’ 99 strategies, I am intrigued by what he has to say and what this company has to offer educators.

 It is obvious that Mr. Harris has had direct connection with students and teachers and understands the dynamic of a classroom.
 The strategies that he offers are hands-on and engaging.
 Some are basic (begin lesson with a story that correlates to the learning), but applicable to less experienced teachers needing ideas to get started.
 Other ideas are unique and engaging and will benefit teachers at all experience levels.
 I have 12 years of teaching experience, and found myself making notes and placing post-it notes throughout the book, intrigued by an idea like “The 2×10 Method” proposed for reluctant learners.
 The teacher is asked to spend 2 minutes a day, for 10 days, getting to know the student on a more personal level.
 The idea being that building a trusting, caring relationship with the child will assist in involving the student in participatory learning.